Dean Widders: Castleford Tigers

-Widders played in 2011 and had a good season, which was his final season at the Castleford Tigers.
+Widders played in 2011, his final season at the Castleford Tigers.
 The club failed to make the playoffs after a narrow defeat by Hull KR.
-Widders said his final goodbyes to the Castleford public in the last home game against Hull F.C.
+Widders played his final game with Castleford in the last home game against Hull F.C.

 Off-field

 In 1997, Widders returned to Duval High School in Armidale to complete his Higher School Certificate.

-Widders is very well respected in his hometown of Armidale.
-In 2004, he was awarded the NRL's Ken Stephen Medal for his positive work with youth in the community and, in 2006, he was appointed to the Federal Government's National Indigenous Council.
+In 2004, Widders was awarded the NRL's Ken Stephen Medal for his positive work with youth in the community and, in 2006, he was appointed to the Federal Government's National Indigenous Council.
 Widders is also an Ambassador for the National Aboriginal Sports Corporation Australia (NASCA).

 In November 2018, Widders participated in the Legends of League tournament for Parramatta, which was held at the Central Coast Stadium in Gosford.

-He is coach of the Parramatta Eels team in the 2022 NRLW season.
+He is coach of the Parramatta Eels Women team in the 2022 NRLW season.